-I use traditional techniques which celebrate and expose the human mark, to represent emotion, memory and hopefully make a beautiful object that will become treasured.
-When you are resolving composition in abstract you become even more aware of the balance between line, shape and colour because you don't have the distraction of trying to make an image that looks like something else.
-The older I get, the more I want to simplify.
-When I was young I tried to squeeze as many ideas into each image as possible, now I want to leave only essential marks on the canvas.
-An artist's work should become more thoughtful through time, reflecting their own depth of experience and understanding of the materials and the artists I respect have followed this path.
-One of the joys of a profession that doesn't rely on physical strength, is that you can improve as you get older and often produce the best work towards the end of your life, Matisse being a prime example.
+I use traditional techniques which celebrate and expose human mark-making.
+When you are resolving composition in abstract you become more aware of the fine balance between line, shape and colour, because there isn’t the distraction of trying to make an image that looks like something else.
+When I was young I tried to squeeze as many ideas into each image as possible, now I want to leave only essential marks on the canvas and leave some space for the eye to breathe.
+Work should become simpler and more thoughtful as we age, reflecting our own depth of experience and understanding.